 This one is pretty basic but I’m surprised how often social icons and links are missing from websites.
-Or, the icons are visible on the website but they either don’t lead anywhere or they lead to the social networks for the wrong business.
+Or, the icons are visible on the website but they either don’t lead anywhere or they lead to social networks but for the wrong business.
 I often see this on websites people have designed themselves on platforms like Wix, Squarespace or WordPress.
 Always check your links to make sure they are going through to the right place!

-Here are a few things, in particular, to watch for:
+Here are a few other things to watch for:

-- Have social icons that link to your social networks easy to find/readily available on your website.
+- Ensure social icons that link to your social networks are easy to find on your website.
 At the top of a sidebar or at the top of the page, in or near the header area.
 You could include them in your site footer too, as well as close to the top of the page.

 - Make sure social media icons are large enough, and/or have enough space between them so that they are easy to click.
 This is particularly important for those who may be viewing your website on a smartphone or other mobile device.

-5. Add your website and your social networks as clickable links to your social profiles
+5. Add your website and other social networks as clickable links to your social profiles

-It seems like common sense but be sure to include your website address and links to your other social networks to each of your social media accounts and online listings.
+It seems like common sense but be sure to include your website address and links to your other social networks on each social media account and any online directories or listings.
 This lets visitors know the other social networks you are active on, so they can connect with there if they so choose.
 If you’re only able to list a few, make sure the ones you list are your top sites.

 6. Include your title-cased website address and custom social web addresses on everything

-In our socially networked world, it makes sense to make it as easy as possible for people to find you online.
+In our socially networked world, it’s important to make it as easy as possible for people to find you online.